netobserv/network-observability-operator/README.md

 _Pre-requisite: OpenShift 4.10 or above_

 If the OpenShift Console is detected in the cluster, a console plugin is deployed when a `FlowCollector` is installed.
-It adds new dashboards to the console:
+It adds new views to the console:

 - A flow table, with powerful filtering and display options